hyperTwitch/intro-to-react/README.md

 - Add the position made for each move to the history list
 - When someone wins, mark it in the history
 - When someone wins, highlight the squares that form the win on the board
+- Create the board via loops instead of hard coding the creation of each square

 ## `npm start`